 Resource Adequacy: The 2012 Reliability Needs Assessment for the New York State Bulk Power System indicates that the Bulk Power Transmission Facilities as modeled violates the 0.1 days per year reliability criterion starting in 2020 and extending through 2022.
 The Reliability Needs identified for resource adequacy in 2020 through 2022 can be satisfied through the addition of resources in the form of generic compensatory MWs in Zones G through K below the UPNY/SENY interface.
-Because the NYISO identifies a resource adequacy need in 2020 in Zones G through K, the TOs in these Zones are designated as Responsible TOs ) for purposes of proposing regulated backstop solutions for the second five years of the ten-year planning period (2018-2022).
-The Responsible TOs are Orange & Rockland, Central Hudson, New York State Electric and Gas, Consolidated Edison Company of New York, Inc. (Con-Edison), and LIPA.
-Although NYISO does not designate NYPA as a Responsible TO, the NYISO expects that NYPA will work with the other TOs on resolving the identified resource adequacy needs on a voluntary basis.
+Because the NYISO identifies a resource adequacy need in 2020 in Zones G through K, the TOs in these Zones are designated as Responsible TOs for purposes of proposing Regulated Backstop Solutions for the second five years of the ten-year planning period (2018-2022) and presenting updated LTPs as applicable.
+The Responsible TOs are Orange & Rockland, Central Hudson, New York State Electric and Gas, Consolidated Edison Company of New York, Inc. (ConEdison), and LIPA.
+Although NYISO does not designate NYPA as a Responsible TO, the NYISO expects that NYPA will work with the other TOs on resolving the identified needs on a voluntary basis.

-There are several reasons this year's RNA found Reliability Needs by 2020 while the 2010 RNA did not:
+There are several reasons this year's RNA found Reliability Needs related to resource adequacy by 2020 while the 2010 RNA did not: